kimai/kimai/var/docs/updates.md

 **STOP**

-1. It's important that you don't execute the Installation steps before or after your upgrade
+1. It is important that you don't execute the installation steps before or after your update
 2. Make sure that you have a working database backup before you start the update
 3. Read the [UPGRADING](https://github.com/kevinpapst/kimai2/blob/master/UPGRADING.md) guide and the [release information](https://github.com/kevinpapst/kimai2/releases) to check if there are further steps required